Which place is cheaper, Kansas City or Gainesville?

 The autumn attracts plenty of travelers to both Gainesville and Kansas City.

 Gainesville is a little warmer than Kansas City in the autumn.
-The temperature in Gainesville is usually 71°F (22°C) in October, and Kansas City stays around 60°F (15°C).
+The daily temperature in Gainesville averages around 71°F (22°C) in October, and Kansas City fluctuates around 60°F (15°C).

 In October, Gainesville usually receives less rain than Kansas City.
 Gainesville gets 2 inches (51 mm) of rain, while Kansas City receives 2.4 inches (62 mm) of rain each month for the autumn.